 Three months of training produced the same high standard of signalling and shooting, and the blend of R.A. and R.C.A. personnel produced (if possible) an even happier variety of madness.
 Their preparations for Christmas at home however were frustrated by the German offensive in the Ardennes.
 They landed at Ostend on Christmas Day 1944, and were busily and effectively engaged in the Ardennes for the whole of January.
 They spent a further month along the River Maas between Venlo and Roermond, occasionally leaving O.P. parties concealed on the enemy bank and on one occasion in particular producing a long range patrol which on several occasions became a fighting patrol before returning to the West bank.

 At the end of February they were withdrawn to Winterbourne Gunner to receive two sound-ranging sections and organise them on a jeep basis.
 Two days later these Sections left again for Germany.
 Meanwhile the rest of the F.O.U. had a quick leave, and then prepared for the Airborne Assault across the Rhine, arriving at their transit camps on 19th March with wireless sets netted and sealed.
 It is worth mentioning that as part of the deception plan they began a long signals exercise which was gradually and quietly taken over by 1st F.O.U. who were still running it when 2 F.O.U. landed on the far side of the Rhine on 24th March.
 The first parachute O.P. party was in touch with its supporting L.O’s within 20 minutes after jumping from its Dakota.
 The next day Captain K. Boss R.A, when 1 Canadian Parachute Battalion were being heavily attacked, called for D.F. and, the better to observe it, stood on top of his slit trench.
 According to the Canadians his fire spared them from a dangerous counter-attack, but he was seriously wounded and died some months later.
-He received the M.C.
+He had received the M.C for an earlier action on February 11, though his sacrifice for the Canadians was an equally commendable episode.

 From then on, the O.P’s with their battalions enjoyed the fighting race of 6th Airborne Division across Germany until on 5th May, V.E.
 Day, found them at Wismar on the Baltic coast.
 During this campaign they had only lost 6 killed and 14 wounded.
 Two M.Cs were awarded, one to Captain Boss and the other to Captain S.Mooney R.C.A. for his part in the assault crossing of the Weser north of Minden.
 A week later they were back at Winterbourne Gunner, losing their R.C.A. personnel, and beginning to exchange their older British members for younger ones from 1st F.O.U., for although demobilization was beginning, 6th Airborne Division’s task was to drop first on Singapore and then on Japan.